malindaashan/gamescore/README.md

 This project can be run with as embedded jar file.

-This has used java 17 + spring boot 3.4 + hibernate + gradle
+Main Tech stack used - java 17 + spring boot 3.4 + hibernate + gradle

 You can simply compile this by using gradle assemble and run as a  jar.